An Overview of Cost of Living in Wilmington, OH

 Is Wilmington Affordable?

-Wondering if Wilmington is affordable?
-It's a question that often comes up when you're thinking about a new city since affordability can really shape your decisions.
-The cost of living index (covered earlier), housing expenses and income levels all play a part in the affordability equation.
-In Wilmington, for example, the median home price is 35.2% lower than what folks pay nationally, and monthly rent is 20.8% lower than the usual rates.
-Plus, income levels matter too, with Wilmington boasting a median household income of $38,187, which is 31% lower than the national average.
+Is Wilmington an affordable place to live?
+That's a valid question to ask when you're thinking about moving to a new city.
+After all, how much it costs to live somewhere can be a huge factor in your decision.
+Affordability can be broken down into 3 common categories.
+The cost of living index (we talked about it earlier), housing expenses and income levels all play a big role in figuring out if a place is affordable.
+For instance, in Wilmington, the median home price is 35% lower than what most folks pay across the country, and monthly rent prices are 20.6% lower than the usual rates.
+Income levels in Wilmington come in at $56,095, which is 31% lower than the national average.

 What Factors can Influence the Cost of Living in Wilmington?

 Healthcare: Healthcare expenses and insurance premiums can vary significantly depending on the specific city or state.
 Factors such as accessibility to healthcare facilities, out-of-pocket expenses for doctor's visits, dental care expenses, prescription costs and specialized medical care fees can all influence the overall cost of living.
-In Wilmington, healthcare costs are 6.6% higher than the national average.
+In Wilmington, healthcare costs are 5.3% lower than the national average.

 Where is the Data From?